jlnpinheiro/discord-webhook-client/README.md

 using JNogueira.Discord.Webhook.Client;

-// Create an instance of the class DiscordWebhookClient with your Discord webhook URL. var client = new DiscordWebhookClient("Your Discord webhook URL herer!");
+// Create an instance of the class DiscordWebhookClient with your Discord webhook URL. var client = new DiscordWebhookClient("Your Discord webhook URL here!");

 // Create your DiscordMessage with all parameters of your message. var message = new DiscordMessage(